BMC-CS-340/BMC-CS-340.github.io/labs/Lab08.md

 ## Objectives:

 The main goals for this lab are:
-1. Get practice with binary trees
+1. Implement binary trees as arrays
+2. Get practice implementing heaps
-1. Get more practice using checkstyle, JUnit, and implementing an interface
+3. Get more practice using checkstyle, JUnit, and implementing an interface

-### Paired Programming rules
-This lab is a **paired programming assignment.** What exactly does that mean?
-You will be working in pairs on the CS lab computers.
-Each pair will be working on one computer.
-One person will be the **driver** and the other person will be the **navigator**.
-Here is the rule: the **driver** controlls the lab computer, but the **driver** can only type what the **navigator** tells them to type.
-For this to work well, each pair should be constantly talking among themselves.
-After each problem, you will switch roles, the navigator will become the driver and the driver will become the navigator.

 For both exercises, you can assume a max array capacity of 100 that will not need to expand.